Works

 When the Thornlie-Cockburn Link Project is operational, southern suburbs’ and Mandurah Line residents will be able to catch a train to Optus Stadium and the Crown Resort at Burswood, without needing to transfer through the Perth CBD.
 To facilitate this, adjustments need to be made to the rail around Stadium Station.

-Rail adjustments and installation to accommodate the future Thornlie Cockburn Link Services, including ballast removal, earthworks, drainage and underground services installation.
+Rail adjustments and installation to accommodate the future Thornlie Cockburn Link Services, including installing drainage, electrification screening and underground services, as well as constructing rail foundations, involving earthworks and compaction.

-Night works, from 7pm to 7am, including public holidays, are planned on the following dates:
+Night works are planned, from 7pm to 7am, including public holidays, are planned on the following dates:

 Back To Top